Devin Funchess: 2021 season

 On March 9, 2021, the NFL Network announced that Funchess had agreed to take a $750,000 pay cut to remain with the salary cap-strapped Packers.
 In August 2021, Funchess created racial controversy by using an anti-Asian racial slur "chinky/chinkie" and made a “slant-eyed” gesture during a press conference.
 Funchess later posted an apology on Twitter.

 On August 25, the Packers placed Funchess on injured reserve due to a lingering hamstring injury, and released him two days later.

 San Francisco 49ers

-On November 24, 2021, Funchess was signed to the San Francisco 49ers practice squad.
+On November 24, 2021, Funchess was signed to the practice squad of the 49ers.
 He was released on December 6.

 Detroit Lions

 On June 14, 2022, Funchess signed with the Detroit Lions as a tight end.
 He was released on August 30.

-Retirement
+Professional basketball career

 On December 20, 2022, Funchess said that as his football career options were dwindling, he was switching his focus and training to basketball so that he can fulfill his childhood dream of playing in the NBA.

+On November 3, 2023, Funchess made his professional basketball debut, recording ten points and seven rebounds for Statham Academy during a 2023 AsiaBasket Dasmariñas Championship game held in Dasmariñas, Cavite, Philippines.

+On April 22, 2024, Funchess signed his first professional basketball contract with the Caribbean Storm of the Basketball League of Colombia.